 Before we dive in, let’s get an overview of those Realtime data scenarios.
 By that, we mean where we need to evaluate data that’s in-flight so we can make determinations or predictions that could result in an intervention from a business standpoint.

 A Near-Realtime case would be if having up-to-date data available is a priority, but we don’t have that requirement to intervene.
-In those cases, we want to make sure our end users see “up-to-date” data that they recently entered in business systems reflected in their data visualizations and reports.
+In those cases, we want to make sure our end users see “up-to-date” data that they recently entered in business systems reflected in their data visualizations, dashboards, and reports.
 By “up-to-date” we mean data that’s from a couple of minutes to fifteen minutes (or so) old.
 We may want some additional capabilities along with that Near-Realtime case (which we will cover later in this blog series).

 In general, the need for Realtime versus Near-Realtime data largely depends on the cost of delayed action.
 Where that delayed action of a couple minutes to an hour could result in significant cost, then we want to apply Realtime data processing to those scenarios.
 If the cost of delayed action is not high, but we want additional analytical capabilities, we might choose a Near-Realtime scenario.

 In the Microsoft space, there are a couple of different ways to provide Realtime and Near-Realtime capabilities.
 We show some examples of these in the infographic below.
 You can see in the top layer how we can use Realtime data processing, a Realtime pipeline that leverages tools like Event Hubs and Stream Analytics to move data quickly through to Power BI from your devices.
 Those could be IoT devices or even IIoT (Industrial Internet of Things) data from machines on the shop floor.